KrystianBorysewicz/Population-Information/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-## 1. Be inclusive, considerate and respectful.
+## 1.
-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.
+Software enginners who will work and invest in public image by:

 ### 1.1.
 Accept full responsibility for your own work.